borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 should put them in a directory other than `/etc/borgmatic.d/`.
 (A subdirectory is fine.)

+When a configuration include is a relative path, borgmatic loads it from either the current working directory or from the directory containing the file doing the including.

 Note that this form of include must be a YAML value rather than a key.
 For example, this will not work: